chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 reverse_proxy kuard:8080
 ```

-With these changes, redeploy the `caddy3` container.
+Redeploy the `caddy3` with above updated Caddyfile.
 Before, we have to remove it:

 ```sh
 docker rm -f caddy3